R-Sandor/OCP-Study/OCP17/chapter14/README.md

 - Zero-indexed character based comparison.
 - If the second character is different then the return value 1.
 - If the files are the same the return is -1.

+## Serialization
+- For an object to be serializable the class must implement Serializable (java.io.Serializable)
+- instance members must implement serializable, marked transient, or null.
+### _Note:_ This doesn't affect compilation.
+The third rule if violated will still compile.